2012 Buffalo Bandits season

 The Buffalo Bandits are a lacrosse team based in Buffalo, New York, playing in the National Lacrosse League (NLL).
-The 2012 season was their twenty-first season in the NLL.
+The 2012 season was their 21st season in the NLL.

+The Bandits finished last in the East with a 7–9 record, but qualified for the playoffs.
+Buffalo would go on to lose to the Toronto Rock in the Division Semifinal, 7–6.
+This was the first season since 1999 where the Bandits finished the season with a losing record.